Subcohomology and a Livsic Theorem for Zooming Systems: Applications

 We claim that $a_{n}$ defines a Lipschitz contraction for the shift map.
 We require that there exists $n_{0} > 1$ such that $b_{n} > a_{1}^{n} \geq b_{1}^{n}$ for $n \leq n_{0}$.
 So, the contraction is not exponential.
 In fact, if $x,y$ belongs to the cylinder $C_{k}$ we have

 It implies that

 It means that the sequence $a_{n}$ defines a Lipschitz contraction, as we claimed.

-Every positively invariant set (in particular the whole $\Sigma_{2}^{+}$) and all invariant measure for the shift $\sigma$ are zooming.
+Every forward invariant set (in particular the whole $\Sigma_{2}^{+}$) and all invariant measure for the shift $\sigma$ are zooming.

-\paragraph{\bf Acknowledgement}{The authors would like to thank Artur Lopes for pointing out mistakes in the proofs of Lemmas \ref{preball} and \ref{HOM} in a preliminary version of the text and for other valuable suggestions to improve this work.}
+\paragraph{\bf Acknowledgement}{The authors would like to thank Artur O. Lopes for pointing out mistakes in the proof in a preliminary version of the text and for other valuable suggestions to improve this work.
+Also, the authors are thankful to the anonymous referees for contributing to improve the writing.}